Most reliable desktop PC brands

 When it comes to buying a desktop, you want a machine that's built to last.
 Our survey uncovers the best and most reliable desktop PC brands, based on feedback from real owners.

-We survey thousands of Which? members every year to find out which desktop PC brands genuine customers would recommend.
+We surveyed more than 2,000 Which? members in 2018 to find out which desktop PC brands genuine customers would recommend.
 Table-topping brands won't let you down, but even some big-name brands can be plagued by faults and poor reliability.

 The latest figures show that the most common desktop PC faults include frozen screens, dodgy disc drawers and spontaneous reboots.